-We are committed to helping all students finish the Spring semester.
-We know that the transition will have challenges, but we have faculty and staff working to address the issues that will come up.
-Students can email@example.com with any non-academic questions (financial aid, registration, admissions, payments).
-Contact your instructors with academic questions.
+Faculty and staff continue their commitment to support students.
+Students can email email@example.com with any non-academic questions (financial aid, registration, admissions, payments).
+Contact your instructors first with any academic questions.
 But if you have difficulty reaching your instructors or have other academic questions, you can email LRCCSpring20Hotline@ccsnh.edu.
-We have staff monitoring and responding to those emails.
+Staff monitor and respond to all emails.

 Students needing Disability Services should contact Jaime Laurent firstname.lastname@example.org.